 Life-threatening anemia: hemoglobin less than 6.5

 Other medical problems such as heart disease or chronic lung disease may already affect how much oxygen is getting to your body.
 These conditions along with anemia could increase your risk of serious problems.
-If your health care team finds that your anemia is a serious threat to your health, you may need a blood transfusion.
-(See the next section.)
+If your cancer care team finds that your anemia is a serious threat to your health, you may need a blood transfusion.

 - Treat the cause of the anemia

-- Raise the hemoglobin level so that your symptoms get better
+- Raise the hemoglobin level so that symptoms get better

-Depending on the cause of the anemia, treating it may include things like eating nutrient-rich foods, taking iron and folic acid supplements, and stopping any bleeding.
+Depending on the cause of the anemia, treating it may include things like eating iron-rich foods, medicines, delaying or changing cancer treatment; and stopping any bleeding.

 Blood transfusions to treat anemia

-Blood transfusions fix the problem very quickly, but they do carry a small chance of serious risks.
+A blood transfusion requires careful matching of donated blood to the recipient’s blood.
+And while blood transfusions fix the problem very quickly, there is a small chance of serious risks.
 The most common problem is a transfusion reaction.
-This happens when a patient’s immune system attacks proteins on the foreign blood cells.
+This happens when the patient’s immune system attacks proteins on the foreign blood cells.
+This often looks like an allergic reaction.
 Most of these reactions are minor and can be treated, but sometimes they can be more serious.
-These often look like allergic reactions.

 Transfusion-related lung injury is one of the more serious risks.
 It can cause trouble breathing and require treatment in the hospital.
 Another possible risk is the chance of getting certain germs, such as the hepatitis B virus.
 But the careful blood testing and screening that’s used today have made the risk of infections very small.

-In some people, congestive heart failure can happen if blood is given too quickly for the heart to handle it.
-And people who get many blood transfusions (usually more than 25 units of red cells) may end up with too much iron, which would need to be treated.
-For more detail on transfusions, see our document called Blood Transfusion and Donation.
+In some people, transfusion-related circulatory overload (TACO) can happen if blood is given too quickly for the heart to handle it.
+And people who get many blood transfusions (usually more than 25 units of red cells) may end up with too much iron, which would then need to be treated.

 Drugs to treat anemia

-It’s important to watch for anemia and its symptoms carefully throughout your treatment.
-Talk with your doctor or cancer team if you are having the symptoms described here.
+It’s important to watch for anemia and its symptoms throughout your treatment.
+Tell your cancer care team if you’re having any of the symptoms described here.
 Be sure to mention how the symptoms affect your day-to-day life.
 Doing so will help you get the treatment you need when you need it.